chancesmith/chance-smith-gatsby-blog/content/blog/design-system-research/index.md

 > "It’s a shame to see a ton of hard work go into static designs only to see all that thinking, detail, and nuance get washed away when it’s translated into code." - Brad Frost

+Okay, reguardless of having picked a  methodology or workflow, let's get a few tools us developers can use.

 ## CSS Component Style Guide Tools

 Here are the ones I want to explore:

+- [Pattern Lab](https://patternlab.io/?ref=chancesmith.io): made by Dan Mal + Brad Frost, uses SASS to build a global style sheet we can use in a CDN
 - [Storybook](https://storybook.js.org/?ref=chancesmith.io): we've used this in the past, but is specific to React/Vue/Angular
 - [Fractal](https://fractal.build/?ref=chancesmith.io): worth a shot
-- [Pattern Lab](https://patternlab.io/?ref=chancesmith.io): made by Dan Mal + Brad Frost, uses SASS to build a global style sheet we can use in a CDN

 I'm interested in trying more, but these are where I'll start and add a few components to see which fits our team and our future best.